How to Check if a Cron Job is Running

 If you are not seeing any activity in the crontab log or if you are not receiving an email regarding the cron activity (for cron jobs with an output), then you will want to first double-check that the time parameters for the cron job are correct.
 This will help to determine if (and when) the cron is supposed to be running so that you can properly troubleshoot possible issues.

-If you are still suspecting a problem with the cron job, then there are normally 3 possibilities why it might not be running:
+If you still suspect a problem with the cron job, then there are usually 3 possibilities as to why it might not be running:

 1. The cron daemon (the system process that runs cron jobs) could not run the script or was unable to send an email